-“The movie portrays how, as an African-American woman, she was probably an unlikely candidate to be doing this kind of work,” says Sivakumar, referring to her as an inspirational figure.
-Johnson passed away in 2020 at the age of 101.
+“The movie portrays how -- as an African-American woman -- she was probably an unlikely candidate to be doing this kind of work,” said Sivakumar, referring to her as an inspirational figure.
+(Katherine Johnson passed away in 2020 at the age of 101).

-“I came a bit late in my career to giving back to UB, but I hope that every graduate will support the university; this is the best way for a public university to get better,” Sivakumar says.
-“And I am delighted that Professor Rudra is the first person to hold this chair and am especially happy about his commitment to great education at UB,” he adds.
+“I came a bit late in my career to giving back to UB, but I hope that every graduate will support the university; this is the best way for a public university to get better,” said Sivakumar.
+"And I am delighted that Professor Rudra is the first person to hold this chair and am especially happy about his commitment to great education at UB," he added

-“It is an absolute honor to receive the Katherine Johnson endowed chair position,” Rudra says.
+“It is an absolute honor to receive the Katherine Johnson endowed chair position,” said Rudra.
 “While I am nowhere near the caliber of mathematician that Katherine Johnson was, I do feel a kinship in that I’m also a mathematician.
 In fact, being a mathematician is also something that I share with Siva.
 We have both written papers on similar topics, although not with each other.”

 The gift and his appointment to the chair will enable Rudra to better support student activities in numerous ways, including funding for projects that incorporate responsible computing and take a holistic view of how computing is situated within society.
 In addition, it will facilitate opportunities for students from multiple disciplines and lived experiences to talk together about computing and society.
 It will also support traditional research and teaching activities, such as visits and talks by scholars whose multidisciplinary work may be harder to support with funding from traditional sources.

-“Specifically, I’m very excited that the gift will also help bootstrap some of the new efforts that I’m involved in with Dalia Antonia Caraballo Muller, an associate professor in the Department of History, to adapt her amazing Impossible Project framework to some of our computer science and engineering courses in general, and specifically in some of my courses,” Rudra says.
+“Specifically, I’m very excited that the gift will also help bootstrap some of the new efforts that I’m involved in with Dalia Antonia Caraballo Muller, an associate professor in the Department of History in UB's College of Arts and Sciences, to adapt her amazing Impossible Project framework to some of our computer science and engineering courses in general and specifically in some of my courses,” said Rudra.
 “Unlike most of my previous work that tends to fall somewhat exclusively either in the research bin or teaching bin, this work combines both teaching and research, which makes it especially close to my heart.”

-Rudra earned his PhD from the University of Washington and joined the UB faculty in 2007.
+Rudra earned his PhD from the University of Washington and joined UB in 2007.
 Previously, he was a research staff member at the IBM India Research Lab in New Delhi, India.